Market segmentation: Identifying the market to be segmented

 The market for any given product or service is known as the market potential or the total addressable market (TAM).
 Given that this is the market to be segmented, the market analyst should begin by identifying the size of the potential market.
 For existing products and services, estimating the size and value of the market potential is relatively straightforward.
-However, estimating the market potential can be very challenging when a product or service is totally new to the market and no historical data on which to base forecasts exists.
+However, estimating the market potential can be very challenging when a product or service is new to the market and no historical data on which to base forecasts exists.

-A basic approach is to first assess the size of the broad population, then estimate the percentage likely to use the product or service, and finally to estimate the revenue potential.
+A basic approach is to first assess the size of the broad population, then estimate the percentage likely to use the product or service, and finally estimate the revenue potential.

 Another approach is to use a historical analogy.
 For example, the manufacturer of HDTV might assume that the number of consumers willing to adopt high-definition TV will be similar to the adoption rate for color TV.
 To support this type of analysis, data for household penetration of TV, Radio, PCs, and other communications technologies are readily available from government statistics departments.
 Finding useful analogies can be challenging because every market is unique.
-However, analogous product adoption and growth rates can provide the analyst with benchmark estimates, and can be used to cross-validate other methods that might be used to forecast sales or market size.
+However, analogous product adoption and growth rates can provide the analyst with benchmark estimates and can be used to cross-validate other methods that might be used to forecast sales or market size.

 A more robust technique for estimating the market potential is known as the Bass diffusion model, the equation for which follows: